AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/comment-projects.md

 1. Select **[!UICONTROL Submit]**.

-   The comment appears at the top of the comments area.
+   The comment appears at the top of the comments area, as described in [View comments in the comments area](#view-comments-in-the-comments-area).

 ## Include others in a comment